D3XX3R/starred/README.md

 - [lowleveldesign/process-governor](https://github.com/lowleveldesign/process-governor) – This application allows you to put various limits on Windows processes.
 - [marticliment/UniGetUI](https://github.com/marticliment/UniGetUI) – UniGetUI: The Graphical Interface for your package managers.
 Could be terribly described as a package manager manager to manage your package managers
 - [mcmonkeyprojects/SwarmUI](https://github.com/mcmonkeyprojects/SwarmUI) – SwarmUI (formerly StableSwarmUI), A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
-- [memstechtips/Winhance](https://github.com/memstechtips/Winhance) – Application designed to optimize and customize your Windows experience.
+- [memstechtips/Winhance](https://github.com/memstechtips/Winhance) – Application designed to optimize, customize and enhance your Windows experience.
 - [mhwlng/streamdeck-elite](https://github.com/mhwlng/streamdeck-elite) – Elgato Stream Deck plugin for Elite Dangerous
 - [microsoft/CsWin32](https://github.com/microsoft/CsWin32) – A source generator to add a user-defined set of Win32 P/Invoke methods and supporting types to a C# project.
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) – Microsoft PowerToys is a collection of utilities that help you customize Windows and streamline everyday tasks